How to Create a Social Media Calendar in 5 steps

 It represents your very own road map to achieving all those KPIs with as little stress as possible.

 A key benefit of having a social media content calendar is having a tool that helps me keep track of all content going out to different social channels, which helps me maintain consistency.
 It also reduces the everyday workload, allowing me to focus on other marketing tasks.
-Tricia Osazuwa, Social Media Marketing Intern at Sendible
+Tricia Osazuwa, Marketing Executive at Sendible

-And there are many more benefits that a handy tool like this one can offer, so let's dive deep into them in the next section.
+A handy tool like this one can offer many more benefits, so let's explore them in the next section.

-What are the benefits of a social media content calendar?
+What are the benefits of a social media calendar?

 1. It helps reduce everyday stress

-Social media management is one of the most creative positions within a marketing agency, but it comes with some stress.
-Developing a large amount of engaging content relevant to a particular niche is not an easy task!
+Social media management is one of the most creative positions, but it comes with some stress.
+Developing a large amount of engaging content relevant to a particular niche is not easy!

 This is where a predetermined schedule kicks in!

-Consider creating a social media content calendar instead of stressing out multiple times a week or month about creating social media posts that may or may not bring you closer to your KPIs.
-Once you've brainstormed the topics when your creative juices are at their high, add them to a Google sheet, Asana calendar board, or schedule them for publishing or approval in a platform like Sendible!
+Consider creating a social media calendar instead of stressing out multiple times a week or month about creating social media posts that may or may not bring you closer to your KPIs.
+Once you've brainstormed the topics when your creative juices are at their highest, add them to a Google sheet or Asana calendar board, or schedule them for publishing or approval in a platform like Sendible!

 2. It improves task distribution, workflow, and efficiency

-Having a planned schedule of posts will also help you organise the workflow in the most efficient way.
+Having a planned schedule of posts will also help you organise the workflow most efficiently.

 Let's put this into practice.

-According to your client's editorial calendar, four new blog posts are coming out next month.
+According to the editorial calendar, four new blog posts are coming out next month.
 And you need to promote all of them on various social media platforms.
-With a social media content calendar, you can easily:
+With a social media calendar, you can easily:

 • Plan out the publish dates